Sterling High School (Houston): Campus

 The current campus, which opened in 2016, has 237000 sqft of space and had a cost of $72 million.
 The onsite hangar has 7100 sqft of space.
-The three story building was scheduled to have a capacity of 1,600-1,800 students.
+The three-story building was scheduled to have a capacity of 1,600–1,800 students.

 Demographics

 As of 2013, according to Mitchell, about 40% of Sterling graduates will go directly to the workforce and the remainder would go to the military and/or to universities and colleges.
 Mitchell stated that "For a large number of people this is their college experience" citing that large number of Sterling students, dating to the 1960s, never went to colleges or universities after graduation.
 He stated that this is why some alumni of Sterling have a strong passion for the school.

-Circa 2016 Sterling was known as a school with a majority African-American student body, and several Hispanic parents expressed reservations against sending their children to the school due to these demographics.

-In the 2020-2021 school year, under 94% of the students were classified as being from socioeconomically disadvantaged backgrounds.
+In the 2022-2023 school year, approximately 92% of the students were classified as being from socioeconomically disadvantaged backgrounds.
+The racial demographics consisted of: